nyorain/vil/readme.md

 There are multiple ways of using the introspection gui:

 - Make the layer create a new window containing the debug gui when the application starts.
-  This is the current default, you can control it via the environment variable 'VIL_CREATE_WINDOW={0, 1}'.
+  This is the current default, you can enable it via the environment variable `VIL_CREATE_WINDOW=1`.
-- Make the layer draw an overlay over you application
+- Make the layer draw an overlay over your application
 	- Since the layer gui still needs input you have to supply it via a separate api.
 See [include/vil_api.h](include/vil_api.h).
 	  As soon as you call the API to create an overlay on a swapchain,